Get to know top consultancies, and stay up to date on current career events and job offers.

 Questions to Ask at the End of a Case Interview

 As always, interviews are a two-way street.
 And consultancy is no exception to this.
 Once you’ve finished the difficult part of answering - to the best of your ability - the case study interviews, it is now your turn to take the lead and give the finishing touches by asking the questions directly to the interviewer.
-It is your chance to reinforce your genuine interest based on the research you’ve conducted on the consultancy firm.
+It is your chance to reinforce your genuine interest based on the research you’ve conducted on the consulting firm.

 It is important to note that you’re not interrogating the interviewer, instead cultivating a space for a personal yet professional dialogue.
 It would be a mistake not to ask any questions, for obvious reasons such as showing lack of interest or enthusiasm for the opportunity, therefore this is a condensed summary of the questions you could ask to help you leave a great impression!